hackalog/hackalog.github.io/_posts/2020-03-08-remote-work.md

 ## For the Remote Worker

 Have a **dedicated personal work space**.
 Home offices are amazing for productivity.
-If you don't have room for an office, create a space that you only use for working.
+If you don't have room for an office, create a space somewhere in your house that you **only use for working**.

 Think about **ergonomics**.
 Invest in a properly set-up desk, a great chair, monitor stands, and a good keyboard.
 Companies like Automattic